philwang66/PQC-quantum-grad/README.md

 ```

 ## **Run examples**
-To reproduce the results in the paper, run the notebooks for MAX-CUT and polynomial optimization example under folder /notebooks
+To reproduce the results for MAX-CUT /polynomial optimization in the paper, run the notebooks (example1.ipynb  for MAX-CUT and example2.ipynb for  polynomial optimization) under directory /notebooks

 For comparison with Adapt-VQE and standard (randomized) PQC methods, run